BoxBy/vibroboros/src/vs/ai-partner/PLAN.md

 - **File Protection:** A toggle to protect files from AI modification.

 - **Settings Page:** For **Connectors** (MCP Server) and **LLM Configuration**.

-#### **Phased Development Plan & Initial Task**

-**Your first task is to design the detailed data schemas and interfaces.** Please provide the TypeScript `interface` definitions for the A2A message format, Code Data Structures, and the MCP message format.

 </details>